photon-flip/webtrees-HTML-block-advanced/README.md

 ## Loading starter content

 Choose **Compact Sampler** from the Template dropdown.
-This will load the content of a demonstration template that can be edited and altered to suit your needs.
+This will load the content of a demonstration template that can be edited, added to, and altered to suit your needs.
 This sampler template has collapsable sections and placeholder images and text.
 Add a **Title** and **Save**.<br>

 ***Caution!*** *this will overwrite any previously saved content.* See [Backup Section](#backup) below